Wills Power of Attorney Legal Advice How it Works Pricing

 Oprah Winfrey’s Eulogy for Rosa Parkes

 I grew up in the South, and Rosa Parks was a hero to me long before I recognized and understood the power and impact that her life embodied.
-I remember my father telling me about this colored woman who had refused to give up her seat.
+I remember my father telling me about this coloured woman who had refused to give up her seat.
 And in my child's mind, I thought, "She must be really big."
 I thought she must be at least a hundred feet tall.
 I imagined her being stalwart and strong and carrying a shield to hold back the white folks.

 Last updated 22nd November 2021